Table of Contents

 DSM-5 Diagnostic Criteria for the Types of Depression

-The Diagnostic and Statistical Manual of Mental Disorders, DSM-5, is the mostly widely used psychiatric manual in the United States, often referred to as the “Bible of Psychiatry.”
+The Diagnostic and Statistical Manual of Mental Disorders, DSM-5, is the mostly widely used psychiatric manual in the United States.

 For most types of depression, the DSM-5 outlines the primary criteria needed for an official diagnosis, which include the following: